 Since 6 April 2016 the rules have changed, meaning that employers can now provide trivial benefits such as small gifts and entertainment without having to include these within PAYE settlement agreements or disclose on P11D forms.
 Previously, trivial benefits would cover the provision of tea and coffee whilst at work and small seasonal gifts, such as a turkey for Christmas.

 The new rules allow some more flexibility however there are some small changes you should be aware of, to make sure you don’t get stung!

 The following conditions must be adhered to in order to be able to provide tax-free trivial benefits.

 The benefit must not:

-- Exceed £50 (this applies to each time you provide a trivial benefit)
+- Exceed £50 (this applies to each time an employer provides a trivial benefit)

 - Be a cash payment (gift vouchers are allowed, providing they can’t be exchanged for cash)